fearollchan/exercise_gopl/README.md

 # exercise_gopl
-The exercise solution of go programming language
+The exercises solutions of go programming language